MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/deploy/post-installation-configuration-guidelines-dynamics-365.md

 <a name="install_solution"></a>
 ## Import apps and solutions
   Sales and Field Service apps are available to you.
-More information: [Available apps for Dynamics 365 for Customer Engagement (on-premises)](available-apps.md)
+More information: [Available apps for Dynamics 365 Customer Engagement (on-premises)](available-apps.md)

   Use solutions to extend functionality and the user interface.
 Customizers and developers distribute their work as solutions.
 Organizations use [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] to import the solution.
 Find a solution in the [Microsoft AppSource](https://appsource.microsoft.com/).